Okkurat/awu-launcher/README.md

 ![app image](img/app.png)

-This is my simplistic Qt6 frontend for umu-launcher (previously named ULWGL) that can use Valves Proton to launch Windows game on Linux.
+This is my simplistic Qt6 frontend for umu-launcher (previously named ULWGL) that can use Valves Proton to launch Windows games on Linux independent from Steam.
 The name is a subject to change.

 This launcher is a hobby project and for personal use.
 You are free to expand or use the code however you want.